UWB-ACM/CTCI/2020-03-Autumn/0_sliding_window/README.md

 Instead of counting the maximum numbers of 1s in a group, we can also define where the group is for faster calculation.
-In the following solution, the program uses two indecies to keep track of the start and the end of a group of 1s.
+In the following solution, the program uses two indices to keep track of the start and the end of a group of 1s.
 This is called the "Sliding window" technique.
 You can move this window around while going through the binary array, checking its value and update the maximum variable.